 Flagstone: Myriad Options for Every Application

-Not just one type of stone, flagstone is actually any sedimentary rock that is split into layers across well defined planes to form flat slabs commonly used in walkways, inside and out.
+Not just one type of stone, flagstone is any sedimentary rock that is split into layers across well-defined planes to form flat slabs commonly used in walkways, inside and out.
 Because flagstones come in so many different colors, shapes, sizes, patterns, and textures, every flagstone floor is unique.
 For homeowners who prize individuality, this can be a major selling point.
 The earthy, timeless appearance of flagstone is another.
 Sandstone flagstone is one popular choice because of its durability and the many color options available, but the most important thing homeowners should know when choosing any flagstone variety is the maintenance requirements of their chosen stone.
 The pros and cons of flagstone are as varied as the stone itself.

 Pros